Skip to content

 Placement Strategy

-Multiple gems are definitely a thing - you can do symmetrical placement on both canines, cluster a few smaller gems together, or even create patterns.
-Just keep in mind that more gems means more maintenance and more potential points of failure; start with one and see how you like living with it before you commit to a whole constellation.
+Multiple gems are definitely a thing.
+You can do symmetrical placement on both canines, cluster a few smaller gems together, or even create patterns.
+Just keep in mind that more gems means more maintenance and more potential points of failure.
+Start with one and see how you like living with it before you commit to a whole constellation.

-The rising trend of tooth gems means dental professionals are getting more creative with placement options - some people are even putting them on dental work like crowns or veneers, though this requires extra consideration since the bonding surface is different.
+The rising trend of tooth gems means dental professionals are getting more creative with placement options.
+Some people are even putting them on dental work like crowns or veneers, though this requires extra consideration since the bonding surface is different.

-Color and Finish Choices
+Colour and Finish Choices

 Shape Beyond the Standard Round

-While circular gems are most common, other shapes are available - stars, hearts, tiny crowns, and even custom shapes for people who really want something unique.
+While circular gems are most common, other shapes are available: stars, hearts, tiny crowns and even custom shapes for people who really want something unique.
 The tradeoff with non-round shapes is that they can have more edges that catch on your lip or tongue, and the adhesive bond might not be as uniform across the entire surface.

 Matching Your Personal Style